mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 ================= =============== ========
 CompressEvents    all
 CreateWorkspace   all
+CropWorkspace     all             see ExtractSpectra regarding X cropping ExtractSpectra2   all             currently not available via algorithm factory or Python ExtractSpectra    all             not supported with ``DetectorList``, cropping in X may exhibit inconsistent behavior in case spectra have common boundaries within some ranks but not within all ranks or across ranks
 FilterBadPulses   all
 FilterByLogValue  all
 LoadEventNexus    Distributed     storage mode of output cannot be changed via a parameter currently, min and max bin boundary are not globally the same